Pukabyte/alfred/README.md

       - ${TORRENTS_DIR}:${TORRENTS_DIR}
 ```

-## Logging

-Logs are written to both:
-- Console (with color formatting)
-- File (`symlink_manager.log`) with rotation (10MB) and retention (10 days)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.